tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 But then the world started to spin off kilter.

-Rowan slowly tipped into the window, his milkshake pooling off his seat.
+Rowan slowly tipped into the window, eyes flickering, chocolate milk pooling from his seat.

 Presently, I could still feel the impact, gritting my teeth.